 RP2040-ADS1256 DAQ Board

 In this video, I present my next, and hopefully final iteration for the ADS1256-based 24-bit, 8-channel, 30 ksps DAQ board.
 As compared to my most recent design I replaced the microcontroller with an RP2040 microcontroller.
 It is 5x cheaper and at least 5 times more powerful than the previously used ATmega32U4.
-The revised board also shrunk quite a bit which was necessary in order to fit it inside a nice aluminium enclosure I found on AliExpress.
+The revised board also shrunk quite a bit which was necessary in order to fit it inside a nice aluminium enclosure I found on the internet.

 Additional details